 There is no limit on how often you can refinance your house with a VA loan.
 You are required to wait six months if you want to refinance a VA loan using the streamline program.
 To qualify for streamline refinancing, you typically need to be current on your mortgage payments and have a recent history of paying your monthly mortgage bill on time.
 You’ll also need to get a real benefit from refinancing by lowering your rate or improving your terms.
 Learn more about VA streamline refinancing.

 How often can you refinance an FHA loan?

 There are no limits on how often you can refinance with an FHA loan.
 FHA loans also have a streamline program that requires six months of seasoning.
 To qualify for FHA refinancing, you need to be current on your mortgage payments, have a recent history of paying your monthly bills when they are due, and receive a real benefit from refinancing.
 Learn more about FHA streamline refinancing.

 Ask Freedom Mortgage about refinancing

-Freedom Mortgage was the #1 VA and #1 FHA lender1 in the United States in 2021.
+Freedom Mortgage is proud to be a top VA and FHA lender in the United States*.
 We offer refinancing on conventional, VA, FHA, and USDA loans.
 To speak with one of our loan advisors about whether you should refinance your mortgage, please call 877-220-5533 or Get Started online.